 Threats to Madagascar's biodiversity and ecosystems

-Madagascar's major environmental problems include:
+Madagascar's major environmental challenges include:

 1. Deforestation and habitat destruction.
+Driven by slash-and-burn agriculture, illegal logging, and fuelwood collection.

 3. Erosion and soil degradation.
+Exacerbated by deforestation and poor land management.

 5. Introduction of alien species.
+Invasive plants and animals disrupting native ecosystems.

 DEFORESTATION